-You are entitled to a free credit report from all three credit bureaus (Experian, Equifax, and TransUnion) each year.
+Each year, you are entitled to a free credit report from all three credit bureaus (Experian, Equifax, and TransUnion).

 Go directly to the bureaus or use annualcreditreport.com.

-Barclaycard® and Discover® provide their cardholders with their FICO score for free on every monthly statement.
+Barclaycard® and Discover® provide their cardholders their FICO score for free on every monthly statement.

 Your credit report and score are vital parts of your overall financial health, so be proactive and set appointments with yourself for checkups.